oVirt/ovirt-site/source/feature/automatic-scaling.html.md

 ### Summary

-This feature would help users setup rules to automatically scale out their applications based on their
+This feature would help users setup rules to automatically scale out their applications based on their load data.

 ### Owner